Wood Glen Hall Retirement Community Hosting Open House on Thursday

-Many Santa Barbara locals are familiar with Wood Glen Hall retirement community, at the corner of Foothill and Alamar roads.
+Many Santa Barbara residents are familiar with Wood Glen Hall retirement community, 3010 Foothill Road in Santa Barbara.
 But if you have never been inside, it is worth the trip!

-Wood Glen Hall’s one-story building boasts a spacious dining room, a grand library, a game room, a computer room, a meditation room, and both billiards and bridge rooms, all conveniently located under one roof.
+Wood Glen Hall’s one-story building boasts a spacious dining room, grand library, game room, computer room, meditation room, and both billiards and bridge rooms, all conveniently located under one roof.

 Each resident enjoys a private room, three delicious meals a day, and a complete activity program, all at a truly affordable cost.
 Assistive services are also available as needed.
 And the best part about our community — the people!
 Our friendly staff and residents would be delighted to meet you.